nairadithya/dotfiles/README.md

 - swww (My wallpaper picker currently, it is very annoying, doesn't open on startup, I need to get to fixing that.)
 - hypr (My window manager of choice, it's got pretty animations and it's dynamic)
 - swayidle, swaylock (Haven't gotten to work on this yet, but you can bet it's gonna be catpuccin based)
-- swaync (A notification daemon that doesn't really need any setup)
+- dunst (A notification daemon that lets me use catppuccin(that's literally the only reason, I don't really care))
 - wallpaper (Folder of all the pictures I use as wallpapers)
 - waybar (My bar of choice)
 - wofi (My app menu of choice)